 The New Classic

-Simply assemble the casserole by combining all three components and viola!
-You have a delicious, creamy, totally decadent, yet paleo, keto green bean casserole.
+Simply assemble the casserole by combining all three components and voila!
+You have a delicious, creamy, totally decadent, yet paleo, and low carb green bean casserole.

 I hope this dish makes its way to your holiday table this season!